802 S. Broadway,

 The interior of the theatre is in a French Renaissance style and the tiny lobby is loosely based on the Paris Opera House.
 Inside the auditorium, side slips from the balcony serve as exits running down the sidewalls.
 The proscenium opening is narrow, because of the site limitations and has a coffered anti-proscenium which contains two boxes.
 A large dome in the ceiling has a coffered surround and there are many fine decorative details on the walls.

-The Tower Theatre was the first movie theatre in Los Angeles to be built specifically for ‘talkies’, although the main feature on opening night was a silent film, it was supported by a Vitaphone short featuring Fred Waring’s Pennsylvanians.
 Just after opening in October 1927, the Tower Theatre held the West Coast Premiere of Warner Bros.
 “The Jazz Singer”, due to the fact that their Warner’s Hollywood Theatre was not ready to open.
-It was also the first theatre in the city to have refrigerated air conditioning, and patrons were invited to look through a window on the balcony stairs to watch the ‘mechanics’ of this working.
+It was the first theatre in the city to have refrigerated air conditioning, and patrons were invited to look through a window on the balcony stairs to watch the ‘mechanics’ of this working.
 Under the theatre was a spacious waiting room, which also doubled as a ballroom.
-The Wurlitzer organ was removed from the Tower Theatre to the Los Angeles Theatre when that opened in 1931.
+The Wurlitzer organ was removed from the Tower Theatre to the Los Angeles Theatre when that opened in January 1931.

 The Tower Theatre had several operators over the years, including Fox West Coast Theatres who ran it in the 1930’s as the Newsreel Theatre.
-In the late-1930’s Sol Lesser’s Principal Theatres Corp. of America operated it as a general run theatre under the name Music Hall Downtown.
+In the late-1930’s Sol Lesser’s Principal Theaters Corp. of America operated it as a general run theatre and was renamed Music Hall Downtown on August 8, 1945 playing Burgess Meredith in “Story of G.I.
+Joe”.
 In 1965, it was acquired by H.L.
 Gumbier’s daughter, and it was renamed Tower Theatre, reopening on 25th October 1965 having undergone a complete renovation, and operated under lease to Metropolitan Theatres.
 The actual ‘tower’ on the corner of the building suffered extensive damage in the 1971 earthquake and was shortened considerably for seismic safety reasons.

 The Tower Theatre is designated a Historic-Cultural Landmark.
 It is also on the National Register of Historic Places.